Special Educational Needs

 At Sacred Heart our links with other local schools are very good.
 When children prepare to join our school we aim to arrange for them to visit us first, so that the child can meet their new class teacher in advance.
 The class teacher and/or SENDCO may visit the child’s previous setting if adequate provision is needed to be put in place.
 If a child has a Statement of Special Need or EHCP (Education, Health and Care Plan), this will be transferred in advance so that the SENCO and Class Teacher have the opportunity to put adequate provision in place before the child begins with us.

 When leaving us at the end of Key Stage 2, the Year 6 Teacher and SENDCO will meet with the High Schools that pupils are moving to.
-Any SEND needs are discussed at this meeting, IEPs and other appropriate documents are transferred and it may be felt appropriate for some children, who may feel a little more uneasy than others during this time, to attend special transition sessions and groups.
+Any SEND needs are discussed at this meeting, Learning Plans and other appropriate documents are transferred and it may be felt appropriate for some children, who may feel a little more uneasy than others during this time, to attend special transition sessions and groups.

 How are the school’s resources allocated and matched to children’s special educational needs?